Italian Pizza Rustica

-- Knead and shape the remaining piece of dough into a block and roll into a 9-inch square.
+- Knead and shape the remaining piece of dough into a block and roll it into a 9-inch square.
 Using a pizza or pastry cutter or a thin charm knife, cut the dough into 12 even strips.
-To form the lattice, lay 6 of the strips across the pie at 1 1/4-inch intervals, then crisscross the strips, paling the remaining strips diagonal across the first.
+To form the lattice, lay 6 of the strips across the pie at 1 1/4-inch intervals, then crisscross the strips, placing the remaining strips diagonal across the first.
 Trim the ends of the strips even with the edge of the pan and pinch to seal.

 - Bake for 35 to 40 minutes, or until the crust in golden and the filling is firm and slightly puffed.
 Transfer the pie to a rack to cool completely before serving.

-- Leftovers can be kept well covered in the refrigerator for up to 4 days
+- Leftovers can be kept well-covered in the refrigerator for up to 4 days

 Serving Size:1 slice